 Getting someone's permission does two things:

-- It helps to curtail the ethical "big data' issues discussed above and
+- It helps to curtail the ethical "big data" issue discussed above

-- It makes the recipient of the marketing campaign more receptive to the content and more likely to pay attention to the campaign since they feel that they freely chose to participate in it.
+- It makes the recipient of the marketing campaign more receptive to the content and more likely to pay attention to the campaign, since visitors then feel like they freely chose to participate in it.

-This is why surveys are a safe choice for big data collection amongst current customers.
+Using surveys is a safe choice for big data collection amongst current customers.

-Surveys ask customers to provide declarative data instead of recording tracked data, meaning the customer never shares something they don't want to share.
+Surveys ask customers to provide declarative data instead of recording tracked data, meaning the customer never shares something he doesn't want to share.

 The fact that the information provided in a survey is provided by the customer himself can be a relief to advertisers who are concerned with breaching ethical standards in their data collection practices.

-A customer responding in their own words to marketing related questions helps marketers to avoid drawing false conclusions based simply on numbers.
+A customer responding in their own words to marketing related questions, will help marketers to avoid drawing false conclusions simply based on numbers.

-Whether with surveys or with other mediums of customer-based data collection, it can be surprising how willing customers are to share their information with you when they feel empowered to do so.
+Whether with surveys or with other means of customer-based data collection, it can be surprising how willing customers are to share their information with you when they feel empowered to do so.

-Because surveys allow you to craft questions based on the specific type of customer, you can often yield impressive results by asking compelling and relevant questions that spark a customer's interest.
+Because surveys allow you to craft questions based on a specific type of customer, you can often yield impressive results by asking compelling and relevant questions that spark a customer's interest.

-Wherever you fall on the big data/privacy debate, it's important to always respect your customers and give them an opportunity to speak for themselves.
+Whenever you fall on the big data/privacy debate, it's important to always respect your customers and give them the opportunity to speak up for themselves.

-Maintaining confidentiality about the data you collect and being vigilant to avoid mistakes is essential when it comes to data collection.
+Maintaining confidentiality about the data you collect and being vigilant to avoid mistakes is essential to establish a good customer relationship.